National Resources Sector Workforce Strategy

 For more information about the National Resources Sector Workforce Strategy:

-If you are an individual interested in finding out about training options and how gaining new skills can increase your job opportunities, see the Australian Government’s Skills website.
+If you are an individual interested in finding out about training options and how gaining new skills can increase your job opportunities, see the Skills section on the Department of Industry's website.

 If you are an enterprise interested in finding about workforce development programs, see Australian Government Skills Connect.